 “The next morning, early on in the drive, Civilized got a message on the radio that got him excited, but you could tell he didn’t want to tell us straight away what it was.
-He could hardly contain his enthusiasm though and, after just a bit of prodding, he said: ‘I think we’re going to to see some white lions today.’
+He could hardly contain his enthusiasm, though and after just a bit of prodding, he said: ‘I think we’re going to see some white lions today.’

-They were joined by a second white lioness and a tawny lioness.
-There was a noticeable shift; the females were not only the majority in number, they also started to control the conversation.
-Civilized hypothesised that the tawny lioness was also in estrous – how he knew was a mystery to us.
+A second white lioness and a tawny lioness joined them.
+There was a noticeable shift; the females were not only the majority in number, but they also started to control the conversation.
+Civilized hypothesised that the tawny lioness was also in oestrous – how he knew was a mystery to us.
 Yet it seems he was right.
-In fact, the second white lioness simulated mating with the tawny lioness as if trying to show the male, this is how you mate, and she is next.
+In fact, the second white lioness simulated mating with the tawny lioness as if trying to show the male this is how you mate, and she is next.
 The male lion may be the king, but the lionesses rule the empire.”

 Find out about the Greater Kruger for your next African safari – find a ready-made safari or ask us to build one just for you.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our ready-made packages or answer a few questions to start planning your dream safari.